 For ERS-2 and ASCAT normally two ambiguous pairs of u-component and v-component observations are found at each SCAT location - with directions approximately 180 degrees apart.
 QuikSCAT can have 2, 3 or 4 ambiguous winds.
 Up to the first NSCAWSOLMAX (4 by default, adaptable through the namelist NAMSCC) wind solutions are accepted.
 In case only one ambiguity is found, the report is rejected.
 If LQSCATT = .TRUE. (the default, modifiable through the namelist NAMJO), the normal quadratic J_0 will be used.
 In this case only the SCAT wind nearest to the high resolution background will be used (which is determined in a section of HOP).
-For winds that are not closest to the first guess or analysis, global datum event flag 9, respectively 10 is set (see Table 6.25).
-For the latter case datum status is set to rejected as well (Table 6.24).
+For winds that are not closest to the first guess or analysis, global datum event flag 9, respectively 10 is set (see Table 6.24).
+For the latter case datum status is set to rejected as well (Table 6.23).
 When LQSCATT = .FALSE, the two first winds are used and the ambiguity removal takes place implicitly through a special SCAT cost-function (see part II), in HJO (Stoffelen and Anderson, 1997).
 In that case for QuikSCAT the most likely wind (highest a priori probability) and its most opposing ambiguity are selected.

-Routine PPUV10M is like SYNOP, SHIP and DRIBU wind, also used also for SCAT data.
-Difference is that (in case account is taken for ocean current) the relative wind rather than the absolute wind is returned (not active in the operational suite, though), and the evaluation of equivalent-neutral wind rather than the real wind (which latter includes for scatterometer data undesired stability effects; operational since November 2011).
+Routine PPUV10M is used for SCAT data as well as for SYNOP, SHIP and BUOY wind.
+The difference is that (in case account is taken for ocean current) the relative wind rather than the absolute wind is returned (not active in the operational suite, though), and the evaluation of equivalent-neutral wind rather than the real wind (which latter includes for scatterometer data undesired stability effects; operational since November 2011).